Find Affordable College Courses

 $8,431 Average Tuition & Fees

-Austin Peay State University did quite well in this year’s ranking of the best value schools for visual and performing arts students.
-It came in at #9 on the list.
-Located in the medium-sized city of Clarksville, Austin Peay State University is a public school with a moderately-sized student population.
+Austin Peay State University came in at #9 in this year’s edition of the Best Value Visual & Performing Arts Schools in Tennessee ranking.
+Located in the city of Clarksville, Austin Peay State University is a public college with a medium-sized student population.

 Austin Peay State University undergraduate students pay an average of $8,431 in in-state tuition and fees each year.
 While working on their degree, visual and performing arts majors at Austin Peay State University accumulate an average of around $27,819 in student debt.